rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

             true -> {next_state, waiting, SD}
         end.

-The write coordinator has things a little easier here because it only cares that `W` vnodes executed it's write request.
+The write coordinator has things a little easier here because it only cares that `W` vnodes executed its write request.

     waiting({ok, ReqID}, SD0=#state{from=From, num_w=NumW0}) ->
         NumW = NumW0 + 1,